Cross-referenced from Rules 440, 441,704(35), 705(7), 1014(2) and 1204(23)

-1.1 This Practice Note sets out the disclosure requirements for mineral, oil and gas companies.
+1.1 This Practice Note sets out guidance on the requirements for mineral, oil and gas companies.

-1.2 Where the mineral, oil and gas activity of the issuer and/or its subsidiaries, based on the issuer's latest audited consolidated financial statements: (i) represents 50% or more of the total assets, revenue or operating expenses of the group; or (ii) is the single largest contributor based on any of the tests in (i) above, the issuer may be considered to be principally in the business of exploration for or extraction of mineral, oil or gas assets.
+1.2 Exploration, development or production of mineral, oil or gas may be considered as principal activities of the issuer if the mineral, oil and gas activity of the issuer and/or its subsidiaries, based on the issuer's latest audited consolidated financial statements: (i) represents 50% or more of the total assets, revenue or operating expenses of the group; or (ii) is the single largest contributor based on any of the tests in (i) above.

 The issuer is required to make an announcement when any of the above situation occurs and will thereafter be required to comply with all the continuing listing rules applicable to mineral, oil and gas companies.

 1.3 A mineral, oil and gas company must demonstrate plans to obtain all necessary approvals required to proceed with development.
 The qualified person must provide basis for expecting that all required approvals will be granted and the directors must provide evidence of the company's intention to proceed with development within a reasonable time frame.
 The qualified person should highlight and discuss any material unresolved matter that is dependent on a third party on which extraction is contingent.